 - Pinch of pepper

 Mix the butter with the spices, salt, orange zest, orange juice and stir until combined.

-Place the chicken in a oven proof dish and place the 1-2 orange halves + 2 bay leafs in the chicken cavity.
+Place the chicken in a oven proof dish.
+Rub salt into the cavity and place the 1-2 orange halves + 2 bay leafs inside the chicken.

 Bake in the oven for 20 minutes.